Why should your company employ an apprentice?

 Apprenticeships are a cost-effective way to add to your workforce

 Apprentices aged below 19, or 19 and above and on the first year of an apprenticeship are entitled to the national minimum wage for an apprentice.
-The current rate is £4.30/hour and will increase to £4.81 in April 2022.
+The current rate is £5.28 per hour.

 Employers can also apply for Government funding, grants and incentives to support them with recruiting and training apprentices.